Fourth UK television service: Development

-This arrangement was not seen as ideal and the Independent Television Authority (which was also admitted as an active member of the European Broadcasting Union on 1 January 1960) along with the regional companies continually pushed the government for capacity to license a second set of franchises.
+The Independent Television Authority, the agency created to supervise independent television, along with the regional companies continually pushed the government for capacity to license a second set of franchises.
+The BBC resisted the lobbying for a second commercial channel, and longer broadcast hours.
+BBC would need to raise the licence fee for additional broadcast hours, while a second commercial channel would automatically receive more advertising revenue.

 Proposals

-When transmissions began on 625-line ultra high frequency in the early 1960s, the General Post Office was afforded the task of allocating each transmitter region with a set of frequencies that would provide maximum coverage and minimal interference; this provided capacity for four television channels, allowing one each for the existing BBC (later became BBC1) and ITV services already carried on 405-line very high frequency, one for the new BBC2 (from 20 April 1964) and a fourth for future allocations.
+When transmissions began on 625-line ultra high frequency in the early 1960s, the General Post Office was afforded the task of allocating each transmitter region with a set of frequencies that would provide maximum coverage and minimal interference.
+This had the potential to provide capacity for four television channels, allowing one for existing BBC (which later became BBC1), one for ITV services already carried on 405-line very high frequency, one for the new BBC2 (from 20 April 1964) and a fourth for future allocations.
 By 1968, the ITA considered this sufficiently likely that the new franchises were awarded for the next ten-year period they included a clause that allowed the licence to be revoked and reconsidered if a fourth UHF network became a reality.

 Subsequently, the potential fourth channel was often referred to as "ITV2".
 In anticipation of the second commercial network, it was common for television sets with push-button controls manufactured during the 1960s and 1970s to have buttons labelled "BBC1", "BBC2", "ITV1" and "ITV2".

-During late 1969, the ITA started broadcasting in colour using the PAL system, and by the end of 1971 colour was available across the entire network, except in the Channel Islands where colour broadcasts began in 1976: